Updated on 2024-07-24 GMT+08:00

 Troubleshooting

-Before the troubleshooting, check whether the process leading to the high CPU or bandwidth usage is malicious, and then take measures accordingly.
+Before the troubleshooting, check whether the processes or drivers leading to the high CPU or bandwidth usage are normal, and handle the issue accordingly.

 Suggestions for non-malicious processes

-1. If your ECS runs Windows Server 2008 or 2012, ensure that the available memory is 2 GB or larger.
+1. If your ECS runs Windows Server 2008 or 2012, ensure that the available memory is 2 GiB or larger.

-3. Check whether the antivirus software is running scan tasks on the backend.
+3. Check whether the antivirus software is scanning files and programs on the backend.

-4. Check whether any applications requiring high CPU or bandwidth are running on the ECS.
-If so, modify ECS specifications or enlarge bandwidth.
+4. Check whether any applications requiring high CPU or bandwidth resources are running on the ECS.
+If yes, modify ECS specifications or increase bandwidth.

 5. If the ECS configuration meets the application requirements, deploy applications separately.
 For example, deploy the database and applications separately.